jasonbyrne/media-stream-validator/README.md

 Please note that it can take a while to run because it downloads and evaluates the entire video, including each rendition.

 ```
-import { mediaStreamValidator, } from "mediastreamvalidator";
+import { mediaStreamValidator } from "mediastreamvalidator";

 const streamUri = "YOUR_STREAM_URL_HERE";